Françoise de Longueville1

 Rosemary Joan Katharine Hall was born on 25 April 1967.1 She is the daughter of Alexander Bullock Hall and Rosalind Mary Halliwell.1 She married Jonathan Mark Hutchinson, son of Denis Hutchinson, on 24 July 1993.1

-Rosemary Joan Katharine Hall graduated with the degree of Bachelor of Arts (B.A.).1 From 24 July 1993, her married name became Hutchinson.1
+She graduated with a Bachelor of Arts (B.A.)1 From 24 July 1993, her married name became Hutchinson.1

 Citations